 Beyond its immediate historical context, the Jabbok story continues to speak to generations of faithful people.
 The story testifies that all of life is lived with God—in places where we are home and reconciled with those we love—and in places of exile and pain.
 While Jacob is a mirror for human brokenness, the story nevertheless depicts God not as a disinterested bystander but as One faithful to covenant.

 Noel Forlini Burt holds a PhD in Biblical Studies and Early Christianity from Drew University.
 She is a lecturer in the department of religion at Baylor University, where she teaches courses in biblical studies and Hebrew.
 Forlini Burt believes the Old Testament is a deep well from which Jewish and Christian readers can draw in their own spiritual formation.
 She has a particular interest in bridging the church and the academy, helping both to encounter God through the biblical story.
 She is currently pursuing certification in spiritual formation through the Upper Room Academy for Spiritual Formation and certification in spiritual direction through Truett Seminary.
-Her book, Facing the Dark: Identity Formation in the Jacob Story has been published through Semeia Studies (SBL Press, 2020).
+Her book, Encounters in the Dark: Identity Formation in the Jacob Story has been published through Semeia Studies (SBL Press, 2020).

 Characteristic of a deity (a god or goddess).